tetrapod00/godot-docs/getting_started/step_by_step/nodes_and_scenes.rst

 .. image:: img/nodes_and_scenes_04_create_label_window.webp

-Click on the Label node to select it and click the Create button at the bottom of the window.
+Click on the Label node to select it and click the :btn:`Create` button at the bottom of the window.

 .. image:: img/nodes_and_scenes_05_editor_with_label.webp